bih/spotify-ruby/README.md

 ### Releasing a Change

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `lib/spotify/version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org].
+- To install this gem onto your local machine, run `bundle exec rake install`.
+- Ensure versions are in line with the [Semantic Versioning] convention.
+- To release a new version:
+  - Update the version number in `lib/spotify/version.rb`
+  - Run `bundle exec rake release` (which will create a git tag for the version)
+  - Push git commits and tags
+  - Push the `.gem` file to [rubygems.org].

 ### Changelog

 ```
-[2018-07-21] (0.2.1) Released the first version of the Spotify Ruby website.
-[2018-07-16] (0.2.0) Released first iteration of 0.2.0 with full documentation and test coverage.
-[2018-07-08] (0.1.0) Wrote first version of Changelog.
+[2018-07-21] (0.2.1) First major release.
+- Support for Connect and User API endpoints.
+- Transitioned to YARD for documentation.
+- Website built using Jekyll with Contributing guide.
+- Removed Coveralls in favour for CodeClimate
 ```

 ## License